 The National Purple Heart Hall of Honor in New York's Hudson River Valley honors the men and women who have been awarded the Purple Heart.
-The location of the Hall of Honor, on the same grounds as the New Windsor Cantonment, commemorates the awarding of the Purple Heart to 138 local World War I veterans on these grounds in 1932.
+The Hall of Honor is co-located with the New Windsor Cantonment, so visitors have the opportunity to experience four centuries of American military history.
+The Hall of Honor is located here to commemorate the awarding of the Purple Heart to 137 local World War I veterans on these grounds in 1932.
 The Purple Heart is awarded only to those who have been killed or wounded by enemy action and is America's oldest military decoration.

 The Hall of Honor is the first in the nation dedicated to commemorating the sacrifices of the more than 1.8 million recipients of this award.
 The mission of the Hall of Honor is to collect, preserve and share the stories of Purple Heart recipients from all branches of service and across all conflicts for which the award has been available.
-One way their history and stories are preserved is through the Roll of Honor an electronic database where visitors can search for Purple Heart recipients, or view a changing selection of Featured Recipients.
-There are currently over 192,000 names enrolled here at the Hall, and visitors who are recipients, or who know of recipients are encouraged to enroll in the Roll of Honor.
-Information on enrollment can be obtained by contacting the site.
+One way their history and stories are preserved is through the Roll of Honor, an electronic database where visitors can search for Purple Heart recipients, or view a changing selection of Featured Recipients.

 For more information or to enroll a Purple Heart recipient, please call the site or visit: www.thepurpleheart.com